Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 Secondly, if you are African, it is much easier to enter Vietnam than Cambodia.

 To start with, both Vietnam and Cambodia have evisa application systems.
-I found it easier to use the Cambodia Evisa application than the Vietnamese one.
-However, both responded promptly, and visas were issued three working days post-payment.
+I found using the Cambodia Evisa application easier than the Vietnamese one.

 That said, Cambodia has a systemic problem against Africans.
 Here is the story.